CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 * Use four spaces for indentation.
 Do not use [tab characters](http://www.jwz.org/doc/tabs-vs-spaces.html).
 * Do not include trailing whitespace.
-* Use single quotes, `'`, instead of double quotes, `"`.  `"use strict"` is an exception and should use double quotes.
 * Put `{` on the same line as the previous statement:
 ```javascript
 var defaultValue = function(a, b) {